dykderrick/FitPal/README.md

   - [x] Communicate with iOS app.
   - [ ] **On iOS app, present data with simple labels.**
   - [x] Also embed a button on Apple Watch app.
 When user cicks it, the Apple Watch would call ```playHaptic()``` (maybe other APIs..) to notify with a haptic vibration.
-- [ ] design the structure and process of data collection
+- [x] design the structure and process of data collection
-  - [ ] DDL: 11.18
+  - [x] DDL: 11.18
+  - [x] learn how to use [SensorLog](https://apps.apple.com/us/app/sensorlog/id388014573).
+  - [x] develop the collection protocol.
 - [x] two Apple Watches
   - [x] Apple Watch Series 7 45mm
   - [x] Apple Watch Series 7 41mm